Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: One-Sample Testing of Non-correlation

 \subsection{Global Testing Procedure}

-To test the property of $\A$, it is natural to construct the test statistic based on an estimate of $\A$.
-A naive estimate of $\A$ is $\tilde{\A}=\frac{1}{nq}\sum_{k=1}^n\X_k\X_k'$, which can also be rewritten as $\tilde{\A}=\frac{1}{nq}\sum_{k=1}^n\sum_{l=1}^q\X_{k,\cdot l}\X_{k,\cdot l}'$, where $\X_{k,\cdot l}$ denotes the $l$-th column of matrix $\X_k$.
-In the stock return example, $\X_{k,\cdot l}$ is a length-$p$ vector, representing the return of $p$ industries of country $k$ during month $l$.
+To test the property of $\A$, it is necessary to construct the test statistic based on an estimate of $\A$.
+A naive estimate of $\A$ is $\tilde{\A}=\frac{1}{nq}\sum_{k=1}^n\X_k\X_k'$ $=\frac{1}{nq}\sum_{k=1}^n\sum_{l=1}^q\X_{k,\cdot l}\X_{k,\cdot l}'$, where $\X_{k,\cdot l}$ denotes the $l$-th column of matrix $\X_k$.
 This naive estimate is the same as the sample covariance matrix for vector-valued observations if we treat $\X_{k,\cdot l}$, for $k=1,\ldots,n$ and $l=1,\ldots,q$, as $nq$ i.i.d. observations.
-Note that these $nq$ observations are i.i.d. only when $\B$ is a multiple of an identity matrix, which implies no temporal correlation and is typically unrealistic.
-According to the definition of matrix normal distribution, the covariance matrix of any column is proportional to the matrix $\A$, i.e., $\Cov(\X_{k,\cdot l})=c \A$ for all $l=1,\ldots,q$.
-It then follows that, for the naive estimate $\tilde{\A}$, there exists a constant $c>0$ such that $\E(\tilde{\A})=c\A$, and hence $\tilde{\A}/c$ is an unbiased estimate of $\A$.
-Similarly, there exists a constant $c'>0$ such that $\tilde{\B}/c'$ is an unbiased estimate of $\B$, where \beq \tilde{\B}= \frac{1}{np}\sum_{k=1}^n\X_k'\X_k. \eeq However, the above naive estimation is not efficient and can be improved further as follows.
+But note that these $nq$ observations are only uncorrelated when $\B$ is a multiple of an identity matrix, which requires no temporal correlation.
+According to the {structural assumption}, the covariance matrix of any column $\X_{k,\cdot l}$ is proportional to the matrix $\A$.
+It follows that, for the naive estimate $\tilde{\A}$, there exists a constant $c>0$ such that $\tilde{\A}/c$ is an unbiased estimate of $\A$.
+Similarly, $\tilde{\B}/c'$ is an unbiased estimate of $\B$ with a proper $c'$, where \beq \tilde{\B}= \frac{1}{np}\sum_{k=1}^n\X_k'\X_k. \eeq However, the above naive estimation is not efficient and can be improved further as follows.

-Consider $\Z_k = \X_k\B^{-1/2}$, for $k=1,...,n$.
-Because of the property of matrix normal distribution, we have $\Z_k\sim \mathcal{MN}_{pq}(\0, \A,\I)$, which implies that all of the columns of $\Z_k$ follow i.i.d. multivariate normal distribution with covariance $\A$.
-This is equivalent to observing $nq$ i.i.d. random vectors with covariance $\A$.
-Right-multiplying matrix $\B^{-1/2}$ can be roughly thought of as the pre-whitening of the matrix normal distribution where the column covariance becomes identity after the linear transformation.
+Consider $\Z_k = \X_k\B^{-1/2}$, for $k=1,...,n$, where right-multiplying matrix $\B^{-1/2}$ can be thought of as {a step of pre-whitening}.
+Because of {the assumed structure}, we obtain that all of the columns of $\Z_k$ are \yin{uncorrelated} with covariance $\A$.
 Therefore, when $\B$ is known, $\frac{1}{nq}\sum_{k=1}^n\Z_k\Z_k'$ is the most efficient and oracle estimate of $\A$.
-Of course, $\B$ is often unknown in practice, in which case, plugging in a legitimate estimate of $\B$ is a natural approach and we choose $\tilde{\B}/c'$ as a candidate.
-This idea leads to the following estimate of $\A$,
+In practice, $\B$ is often unknown, in which case, plugging in a legitimate estimate of $\B$, such as $\tilde{\B}/c'$, is a natural approach, which leads to the following estimate of $\A$,